phetsims/bending-light/doc/model.md

 When showing multiple reflections in the Prism Break tab, light rays are terminated after 50 reflections/refractions to ensure computability.

-To compute the white-light representation, the light ray paths are rasterized according to the Bresenham Line algorithm, and individual rays are added up, increasing both the intensity and saturating the wavelength to make it appear whiter.
+To compute the white-light representation, the light ray paths are rasterized according to the Bresenham Line algorithm (which interpolates a line between two points), and individual rays are added up, increasing both the intensity and saturating the wavelength to make it appear whiter.
 White light is actually depicted as gray to make the sim work against a white background.